 I once made this pumpkin cheesecake on television in under 4 minutes!
 But that was TV magic.
 You’ll actually need about 45 minutes to put it all together and another hour to bake it.
 But, if you’ve never made cheesecake before, don’t be intimidated.
 It’s actually quite easy.
 The only difficult part is not eating all the creamy pumpkin batter right out of the bowl!
 Follow along and I’ll make you the star of your Thanksgiving dinner table.

 As long as you have the right pan, every thing else is a piece of cake.
 Pun intended.
 If you’ve made cheesecake before, skip down a bit.
-If this is your first time, then let me introduce you to the springform pan.
+If this is your first time, then let me introduce you to a springform pan.

 This nifty little inexpensive pan can be found at most large “we-sell-anything-and-everything” superstores.
 You might also be able to find it at your local grocer.
 “What exactly does it do?” you ask.
 Well, it has a nice little hinge on the side that, when opened, releases the sides of the pan allowing you to display your cheesecake as a nice perfect whole cake.